cyntaxcode/rose/Readme.md

-#Rose - Custom Home Screen Icons On ATV-3
+# Rose - Custom Home Screen Icons On ATV-3

+## Star this project if you want more support and tweaks

 ## Why make software for a 2013 device?
 Cause I can.
 I guess.

 ## Is more to come?
 Yes, I hope to eventually get into actually making a usable package manager to some degree depending on the demand of these projects.